tune-bot/infrastructure/README.md

 This repository should be located at `~/tune-bot/infrastructure`.

 First you need to enter the database credentials you'll use to connect to the database in `database/vars.env`.
+First you need to enter the discord bot authentication token in `discord/vars.env`.

 setup the repo